Endarren/Unity_Resources/README.md

 # Unity_Resources
-A list of useful sites and pages for those working with the Unity Engine.
-These lists are still underwork.
+This repository holds links to articles, tutorials, and code that I have found helpful while working on the Unity engine.
+I will try to keep this repository updated as often as I can.
+I hope you find something here helpful for whatever you are working on.
 If you have any suggestions, please post them as an Issue and I will look into them.
 Because of the amount of items, I am breaking the lists into multiple pages.

-## Table of Contents
+# Table of Contents
 - [Tutorial Sites](https://github.com/Endarren/Unity_Resources/tree/master/Tutorials)
 - [Scripts](https://github.com/Endarren/Unity_Resources/tree/master/Scripts)
 - [Search Tools](#searchtools)